Hpshiva/Git_learn/README.md

     (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
         modified:   README.md

+#MAKE SURE YOU SAVE IT

-7. now run this code to add all modified in the file. git add README.md (readme file name)
+8. now run this code to add all modified in the file. git add README.md (readme file name)

-8. now give VERSION
+9. now give VERSION
     git commit -m "Version-num"

-9. now PUSH TO GITHUB
+10. now PUSH TO GITHUB
     git push origin main

-10. And all done just go to ur repo and refresh the page you are good to go.
+11. And all done just go to ur repo and refresh the page you are good to go.